 South Florida: A Hub for Opportunity & Business

-Miami hosts the international headquarters for multinational corporations including Disney, Sony, and FedEx; is home to nearly 1,400 corporations; and South Florida serves as the corporate headquarters for dozens of American companies, including Office Depot, American Airlines, and Hewlett-Packard.
+Miami, home to nearly 1,400 corporations, hosts the headquarters for multinational corporations including Disney, Sony, and FedEx; and dozens of headquarters for U.S. companies, including Office Depot, American Airlines, and Hewlett-Packard.

-Many federal agencies – including the Securities and Exchange Commission and the U.S. Department of Homeland Security – have offices here As the the largest financial capital in the U.S. after New York City, South Florida has become one of the world's leading centers of international tax planning, arbitration, and asset management.
+Federal agencies – including the Securities and Exchange Commission and the U.S. Department of Homeland Security – have offices here.
+As the the largest financial capital in the U.S. after New York City, South Florida has become a leading center of international tax planning, arbitration, and asset management.

 Studying in Miami = Hands-On Learning Opportunities

-Top local attorneys and alumni serve as adjunct professors and mentors and students have unparalleled opportunities in work side-by-side with faculty and clients via externships and practicums.
-Lawyers in South Florida practice in numerous courts, including the U.S. 11th Circuit Court of Appeals, and South Florida provides students access to dozens of agencies and courts including state and federal trial and appellate, bankruptcy, immigration, family and more.
+Top local attorneys and alumni serve as adjunct professors and mentors and students have unparalleled opportunities to work side-by-side with faculty and clients via externships and practicums.
+Lawyers in South Florida practice in numerous courts, including the U.S. 11th Circuit Court of Appeals, and the area provides students access to dozens of agencies and courts - state and federal, trial and appellate, bankruptcy, immigration, family and more.

-In this vibrant community, students in Miami Law’s clinics are able to get involved in relevant issues in immigration law, family law, bankruptcy law and more, and make meaningful contributions.
+In Miami Law’s clinics are students get involved in relevant issues in immigration law, family law, bankruptcy law and more, and make meaningful contributions.
 In addition, notable guest speakers from the community are brought to campus by more than 60+ student organizations.